taz030485/RandomSong/README.md

 Pick a random song from the current displayed list of songs (All, Favourites, etc)

 Change song difficulty range in the Random Song sub menu of Settings.
+If the Random button is disabled, you have no songs in the current shown list that match you filter options.

 # Changes
 1.1